Table of Contents

 wipe free space on Intel Mac

-After wiping the Intel Mac using DoYourData Super Eraser for Mac, you can sell or donate it without any worry.
+After wiping the Intel Mac using DoYourData Super Eraser for Mac, the personal data on the Mac is gone forever.
+You can sell or donate it without any worry about data leakages.

 Conclusion: